keywalsh/GeoJSON_Leaflet_Map_Legend/README.md

 Assign color values from light to dark to indicate depth.

 Assign url variable to links.
-Created options for different data sets to be accessed.
+Creat options for different data sets to be accessed.

 Access data through json.